-Has the compressor’s pulley in your car seized up from a bad bearing that's preventing the engine from starting?
+Has the compressor’s pulley in your car seized up from a bad bearing, preventing the engine from starting?
 Do you want to know how to replace the compressor’s bearings?
-You’ve come to the right place, for we have researched this question and have the answer for you.
+You’ve come to the right place; we have researched this question and have your answer.

 Learn about the complete details of the bearing replacement in the succeeding sections.